Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning

 \subsubsection{Approaches to Learning from Human Data}

-Examples of learned human-like motions include walking using Generative Adversarial Imitation Learning (GAIL)~\cite{gail_locomotion, gail_stand}.
-Extending the GAIL framework, Adversarial Motion Prior (AMP)~\cite{AMP} is applied to locomotion tasks in~\cite{tang2024humanmimic} and~\cite{zhang2024wholebody}.
-Recently, RL-based motion imitation using motion capture data has shown successful transfer to humanoid robots~\cite{cheng2024expressive, he2024omnih2o, humanplus,dugar2024DigitMHC}.
+Examples of learned human-like motions include walking using Generative Adversarial Imitation Learning (GAIL)~\cite{gail_locomotion, gail_stand} and Adversarial Motion Prior (AMP)~\cite{AMP,tang2024humanmimic,zhang2024wholebody}, which is an extension of the GAIL.
+Recently, RL-based motion imitation using motion capture data has successfully transferred to humanoid robots~\cite{cheng2024expressive, he2024omnih2o, humanplus,dugar2024DigitMHC}.
 However, most of these works achieve only relatively conservative loco-manipulation behaviors.
 Highly agile behaviors, as shown in DeepMimic~\cite{DeepMimic2018}, still exist only in simulators, and similar capabilities have yet to be replicated with real robots.

 Human motion imitation can also achieve robust policies capable of rich interactions with objects in unstructured environments.
 For example,~\cite{peng2018sfv, yu2021human} demonstrates the learning of full-body gymnastic skills for humanoids in physics simulation, utilizing video reconstruction data and RL-based motion imitation.~\cite{xie_box_locomanip, hassan-box_carry} learns loco-manipulation policies enabling simulated humanoid characters to carry boxes.
-Furthermore,~\cite{physhoi} mimics motion capture data to achieve playing basketball and grasping objects.
-However, many of these approaches still rely on privileged information, such as the ground truth of object and ego poses, from the simulator, which limits their extension to real-world hardware.
+Furthermore,~\cite{physhoi} mimics motion capture data to achieve tasks such as playing basketball and grasping objects.
+However, many of these approaches rely on privileged information, such as the ground truth of object and ego poses, from the simulator, which limits their extension to real-world hardware.